xocekim/blog/_posts/2020-10-31-systemd-network-mount-cifs-samba.markdown

 Set the permissions for it to read only for root.
 `chmod 400 /etc/samba/credentials`

 Create a `/etc/systemd/system/mnt-myshare.mount`.
 Setting `vers=3.1` seems to be the latest supported by CIFS. `uid=myuser,gid=myuser` sets the read write permissions - in this case only `myuser` will be able to access to share.
+There is a requirement that the name of the share (in this case `myshare`) be the same as the folder mount point so a `mnt-abc123.mount` file would need to be mounted at `/mnt/abc123`.

 ```text
 [Unit]